mk12/sicp/notes/text.md

 - Done properly, this allows us to add new objects or new actions easily and locally, without changing the whole strategy.
 - Program organization depends on the system to be modelled.
 - Two "world views": concentrate on _objects_, or on _streams_.
 - Objects: Must allow change but preserve identity.
-Abandon the substation model for the environment model.
+Abandon the substitution model for the environment model.
 Grapple with time in the computational model.
 - Streams: Decouple simulated time in the model from the order of events that take place in the computer.
 Delayed evaluation.

 ## 3.1: Assignment and Local State